-This course is designed to provide the basic principles for laboratory skills.
-The course presents medical and clinical laboratory procedures and techniques that are significant to medical and laboratory assistants as well as to other health care professionals.
-Laboratory procedures include microhematocrit, sed rates, blood glucose, blood typing, urinalysis, red and white blood counts, preparing a direct smear, culture techniques, and Gram staining.
-Quality control, testing, reporting, maintenance, and quality assurance will also be explored.

-Prerequisites: Clinical Skills II
+In this course students will learn the basic principles of laboratory skills.
+They will study medical and clinical laboratory procedures and techniques that are significant to medical and laboratory assistants as well as to other healthcare professionals.
+They will learn to perform laboratory procedures include microhematocrit, sed rates, blood glucose, blood typing, urinalysis, red and white blood counts, preparing a direct smear, culture techniques, and Gram staining.
+Students will also explore quality control, testing, reporting, maintenance, and quality assurance.
+Prerequisite: Clinical Skills II and Physiology I 80 hours, 5 credits